gSchool/ada-2-ruby-on-rails/intro-to-rails/rails-live-code-intro.md

 1. `rails db:migrate`
 1. `rails server`

-Your instructor has pushed the [library repo](https://github.com/AdaGold/ada-books) they've created.
+We have pushed the [library repo](https://github.com/AdaGold/ada-books) we created to match the video lessons.
 Feel free to clone it now, and remember to run `rails db:create`.

 You can switch between lessons with: